Main content

 Photo of award winners

-Nine members of the Emory Nursing community will be among the distinguished nurse leaders inducted into the American Academy of Nursing 2024 Class of Fellows.
+Ten members of the Emory Nursing community will be among the distinguished nurse leaders inducted into the American Academy of Nursing 2024 Class of Fellows.
 The inductees include faculty members and a doctoral student from the Nell Hodgson Woodruff School of Nursing and nursing leaders from Emory Healthcare.

 With over 3,000 Fellows, the Academy represents nursing’s most accomplished leaders in policy, research, administration, practice and academia.
 Induction into the Academy is a significant milestone that marks extraordinary contributions to improving health.

-“We are thrilled to have nine more Fellows in our Emory Nursing family,” says Linda McCauley, PhD, RN, FAAN, FRCN, dean of the School of Nursing.
+“We are thrilled to have ten more Fellows in our Emory Nursing family,” says Linda McCauley, PhD, RN, FAAN, FRCN, dean of the School of Nursing.
 “As one of nursing’s highest honors, the American Academy of Nursing induction is a recognition of the tremendous expertise of these individuals that makes the profession better and contributes tremendously to our efforts to prepare visionary nurse leaders.
 Health care is stronger with these nursing professionals as part of it, and we are grateful for work among us."

 “These new inductees represent the best of Emory Nursing and their commitment to nursing by providing the highest quality of care and leadership to develop and inspire the next generation of nurses,” says Sharon Pappas, PhD, RN, FAAN, chief nurse executive for Emory Healthcare.
 “This honor continues to support the concept that when nurses lead, the rest will follow — creating better communities for us all locally and globally.
 Congratulations to our 2024 fellows of the AAN.”